azeezumoru/microverse-portfolio/README.md

 A browser is required to be installed for view the contents and an Code editor to edit the code.

 ### Install
-Clone the repository and use a browser to open the index.html to view the portfolio webpage
+You can use this link [https://github.com/azeezumoru/microverse-portfolio.git] to clone my repo Clone the repository and use a browser to open the index.html to view the portfolio webpage

 👤 **Author1**